-If you want help to overcome heroin abuse or addiction, Serenity House Detox can guide you through the first step.
-Our detox-only centers in Fort Lauderdale and West Palm Beach have the education, training, and compassion to help.
+If you want help to overcome heroin abuse or addiction, Serenity House Detox & Recovery can guide you through the first step.
+Our detox-only centers in Fort Lauderdale and Jupiter have the education, training, and compassion to help.
 From alcohol and drug detox to men’s and women’s programs, we want to help you build a foundation for your rehab.
 Some of our services include:

 - Customized treatment plans